fliphess/forky/README.md

-# Django IRC Bot
+# Forky

-Django irc bot is based on willie but uses django models for database actions.
+Forky is a irc bot based on willie but uses django models for database actions.

 This bot is not fully compatible anymore with all willie modules, but it does not take much refactoring.

-While still heavily under development, both the bootstrap web interface, as the user interaction through the irc bot are both kinda sorta functional (but buggy)
+While still heavily under development, both the bootstrap web interface, as the user interaction through the irc bot are both kinda sorta functional

 This bot does not send passwords in plain text to the irc bot, but uses a token based system, where after each action, your token is automagically refreshed, this way avoiding you to use the password of you registered user account to be send over irc.